Information on Prescription Drug Abuse

 - Nearly one in 10 high school seniors admit abusing pain relievers.

-- Girls age 12-17 are more likely than boys to misuse OTC medications, but the trend reverses with 18- to 25-year-olds.
+- Girls age 12-17 are more likely than boys to misuse over-the-counter medications, but the trend reverses with 18- to 25-year-olds.

 Your nightstand.
 Their drug supplier.